arcxp/datadog-service-catalog-metadata-provider/README.md

 - `tags`
   - You can require that a service have a specific tag, and you can further constrain that to a list of values.
 - `links`
-  - You can require that a service have a link with a specific name, and you can further constrain that to a list of types.
+  - You can require that a service have a minimum count of links, and you can further constrain that to a type.
 - `docs`
-  - You can require that a service have a doc with a specific name, and you can further constrain that to a list of providers.
+  - You can require that a service have a at least a certain number of docs.
 - `contacts`
-  - You can require that a service have a contact with a specific name or type, and you can further constrain that to a list of types.
+  - You can require that a service have a minimum count of contacts, and you can further constrain that to a type.
 - `repos`
-  - You can require that a service have a repo with a specific name.
-No further constraints are supported for repos.
+  - You can require that a service have a minimum count of repos.
 - `integrations(.opsgenie|.pagerduty)`
   - You can require that a service have an integration for a specific provider.
 No further constraints are supported for integrations.